everyday-cc/ai/_news/2023-06-09-cognitive-computing-market-revenue-is-expected-to-increase-by-usd-2395-billion-by-2032-says-acumen-research-and-consulting.md

 ---
 category: news
 title: "Cognitive Computing Market Revenue Is Expected To Increase By USD 239.5 Billion By 2032 Says Acumen Research And Consulting"
-excerpt: "Global Cognitive Computing Market revenue is expected to increase by USD 239.5 Billion by 2032, with a 23.2% CAGR from 2023 to 2032 North America region led with more than 39% of cognitive computing market share in 2022 Asia-Pacific cognitive computing market growth will record a CAGR of more than 25% from 2023 to 2032 According to a study conducted by Accenture,"
+excerpt: "Global Cognitive Computing Market revenue is expected to increase by USD 239.5 Billion by 2032, with a 23.2% CAGR from 2023 to 2032 North America region led with more than 39% of cognitive computing market share in 2022"
 publishedDateTime: 2023-06-09T00:48:00Z
 originalUrl: "https://menafn.com/1106415115/Cognitive-Computing-Market-Revenue-Is-Expected-To-Increase-By-USD-2395-Billion-By-2032-Says-Acumen-Research-And-Consulting"
 webUrl: "https://menafn.com/1106415115/Cognitive-Computing-Market-Revenue-Is-Expected-To-Increase-By-USD-2395-Billion-By-2032-Says-Acumen-Research-And-Consulting"